ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Northern Maine Community College has the same tuition for international students as for those from out of state.

-International students are not eligible for loans or grants from the U.S. government, but may be eligible for private or Northern Maine Community College-specific aid and scholarships.
+Students from outside of the U.S. are not eligible for loans or grants from the U.S. government, but should research private or school-specific grants, scholarships, and other funding opportunities.
 International students with need may be eligible for the following types of financial support at Northern Maine Community College:

 •On-campus jobs •Loans from outsideNorthern Maine Community College •Northern Maine Community College-specific scholarships